richardforjoejnr/Playwright.1010/TEN10_INTERVIEW_NOTES.md

 - The login page had its own route, but the calculator page loaded on the same root (/) after login.
 Thought it would have its own route

 ## BUGS
+During manual and automated testing, I encountered the following:

 1. Monthly Interest Calculation Bug